A Little Excitement Across the Horizon

+To rephrase, our numerical parameter range was chosen for demonstrating a fundamental prediction of the theory, rather than as a proposal for a practical observation or experiment.
+For example, for a solar mass black hole, $M\sim 10^3$m, our detector has total operating time $\sim 10^{-5}$s and energy gap $\sim 10^{-10}$eV, whereas for a galactic centre black hole, $M\sim 10^{10}$m, the total operating time is $\sim 100$s and the energy gap is $\sim 10^{-17}$eV.
+These values seem difficult to relate to astrophysical observations of black holes.

-One way in which these unique features could be further explored is by varying the geodesic trajectory of the detector.
-For example, the limitations due to the detector's finite operation time could be ameliorated by considering trajectories that spend more proper time in the near-horizon region.
-Alternatively, the region between the closed photon orbit at $r=3M$ and the innermost stable circular timelike orbit at $r=6M$ can be explored by nonradial high-eccentricity orbits that come from infinity and return there.
+One way to generalise our analysis would be to vary the geodesic trajectory of the detector.
+For example, the limitations due to the detector's finite interaction duration could be ameliorated by considering trajectories that spend more proper time in the near-horizon region.
+Alternatively, the region between the closed photon orbit at $r=3M$ and the innermost stable circular timelike orbit at $r=6M$ can be explored by nonradial high-eccentricity geodesics that come from infinity and return there.
 Perhaps Alice the astronaut can gain significant information by just observing the dance of quantum matter around the hole, without having to dive into the hole herself.

 Our methods are applicable to other quantum states and to other spacetimes.
 For instance, the methods can be used to evaluate the response of a detector to quantum states defined on proposed alternatives to black holes, such as those discussed in~\cite{Holdom:2020uhf}.
 This may provide a quantum tool for distinguishing a black hole from its alternatives, and by extension a tool for testing quantum extensions to general relativity, offering the prospect of taking one more step towards a unified theory.